-“I felt it’s urgent to quit for my children no matter how much I need it to relax,” she said, “I wanted just to quit and never think about it again.”
+“I felt it was urgent to quit for my children no matter how much I needed it to relax,” she said, “I wanted just to quit and never think about it again.”

 And there’s a BIG difference between “quitting” and “abstaining.”